-- Department specific elective-I should be from the basket of Department Specific Elective-I". - At the end of the examination of 6th Semester the students will undergo compulsory industrial training for a period of 6 weeks duration in reputed industries.
+- Professional Core Elective -I & II should be from the basket of Professional Core Elective -I & II - Open elective-I should be from the "Open Elective Basket. - At the end of the examination of 6th Semester the students will undergo compulsory industrial training for a period of 6 weeks duration in reputed industries.
 Every student will submit the training report within two weeks from the start of teaching of 7th Semester.
 The marks for this will be included in the 7th semester.